sonnylazuardi/bibleify-mobile/readme.md

 Just type the book and chapter, then you directly go there

+### Dramatic Sound 🔊

+Experience the dramatic sound that describe the situation of the bible story All the sound are take from http://alkitabsuara.com

 ### Milestone

 - [x] offline database
 - [x] react native android & ios
-- [ ] publish on android play store and ios app store
+- [x] publish on android play store and ios app store
+- [x] add Alkitab Suara streaming (Audio Bible)
+- [ ] add other bible languages & versions
-- [ ] add note
+- [ ] add bookmark
 - [ ] desktop app - electron
-- [ ] audio bible - alkitab suara

 ## Tech Stacks